4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 If the objective is to replicate a target wind tunnel setup fully, one might need to set the Domain Length, Domain Width, Domain Height and Fetch Length manually matching the dimensions of the actual testing facility.

-Fig. 4.5.2.4.2 Define the building and domain geometry in Geometry tab
+Fig. 4.5.2.4.2 Define the building and domain geometry in the Geometry tab

 1. Generate the computational grid in the Mesh tab.
 Follow these steps to set the mesh parameters: